-The SPRC presents bimonthly lunch bag speakers with the HIV/AIDS Program of Public Health-Seattle & King County.
-These are held in the PHSKC offices at the Chinook Building and bring together research and public health practice.
-The presentations include reviews of research, works-in-progress, and more.
-If you are interested in presenting at a lunchbag series, please contact Joanna Bove (bovej at uw.edu).
+The SPRC in collaoration with the HIV/AIDS Program of Public Health-Seattle & King County (PHSKC), hosts a series of presentations by CFAR and PHSKC researchers to showcase local advances in HIV/AIDS prevention and treatment.
+These presentations include reviews of research, works-in-progress, and more.
+If you are interested in presenting at a LunchBox Talk, please email sprc at uw.edu.

 11/25/14: Catie Henley: “Development and Assessment of a Tablet-based Clinical Training Approach for Nurses Providing Option B+ Services in Mozambique.”
 Link to the recorded session here.

-09/23/14: Rosa Solorio: "HIV Prevention Messages Targeting Young Latino Immigrant MSM Who May Not Identify as Gay."
+9/23/14: Rosa Solorio: "HIV Prevention Messages Targeting Young Latino Immigrant MSM Who May Not Identify as Gay."
 Link to the recorded session here .

 11/26/13: Panel-"Updating HIV/AIDS School Currciula" with Jodie Howerton, Andrea Gerber, Brett Niessen, Laurie Dils, and Bob Wood.
 Link to Brett Niessen's presentation here.